Frequently Asked Questions

 There are many great ideas for floor plans you can find for free on the internet but our plans include a construction set containing much of the information you need to actually build the home!
 Whether you are building with a contractor, architect, or on your own, you will want detailed information on the dimensions, notations, and elevations in order to get your house right.
 Building a house is one of the most expensive projects you will ever do and the home you build will most likely be there for years and years to come.
 It may be temping to "wing it" with a basic outline of a plan, but you (and your contractors) will surely be thankful for spending the time and money to have as many details laid out as possible up front, and save some of the "tweaking" on site for items you can really afford to do on the spot.

--Changes to the overall dimension of the exterior of the home (ie widen or deepen the house by a certain amount of feet)
+-Changes to the overall dimension of the exterior of the home (i.e., widen or deepen the house by a certain number of feet)

 -Changes to the overall heated square footage under 200 sq ft added or removed.